TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 `interface`
 This part contains information about the representation of the table data in the Backend's List Module.
-The key `showRecordFieldList` contains a comma-separated list of field values whose values will be shown in the info dialogue of the table.
-This dialogue may be reached through a right-click on the icon of the row set choosing the `Info` option.
-Altering the option `maxDBListItems` you can set how many row sets will be shown in the List Module without switching to the detail view of the database table.
+The key `showRecordFieldList` contains a comma-separated list of field values that will be shown in the info dialogue of the table.
+This dialogue may be reached through a right-click on the icon of the row set through the `Info` option.
+The option `maxDBListItems` allows you to set how many row sets will be shown in the List Module without switching to the detail view of the database table.
 Then again, the number of row sets shown on a page in this perspective may be set via `maxSingleDBListItems`.
-Setting the option `always_description` to *true* the corresponding helping texts always show up.
+If the option `always_description` is set to *true*, the corresponding help texts always show up .